Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 >        ansible python module location = /home/<user>/env-autospinup/lib/python3.6/site-packages/ansible
 >        executable location = /home/<user>/env-autospinup/bin/ansible
 >        python version = 3.6.8 (default, Nov 21 2019, 19:31:34) [GCC 8.3.1 20190507 (Red Hat 8.3.1-4)]
 **Step 8**: If in case config file = None, then follow the below steps to set up the ansible.cfg and hosts. host file is required to configure the host servers that you would like to establish connections with.
-Hence run the below command,
+Run the below command,
 >        (env-autospinup) [<user>@oransicentos8 ~]$ ansible-config view
-**Step 9**: Now Clone this repo to /etc/ansible directory<br />
+**Step 9**: Now Clone the current repo [https://github.com/Arun-Karunakaran/configure_environments.git] to /etc/ansible directory<br />
 **Step 10**: Run the command to check Ansible setup is complete,
 >        [<user>@oransicentos8 ~]$ sudo systemctl status sshd
 **Step 11**: And check whether the sshd connection is Active and in running state and check whether the session is opened with permissions enabled for user root .
 If permission are not enabled and fails for root user with below error,